4. Compensation system framework

 4.2.5 Long-term incentive plans at investment companies

-BB Biotech AG and BB Healthcare Trust, Bellevue Group’s investment companies, are independent companies listed on multiple stock exchanges and they are managed and overseen by their own independent Board of Directors.
+BB Biotech AG and Bellevue Healthcare Trust, Bellevue Group’s investment companies, are independent companies listed on multiple stock exchanges and they are managed and overseen by their own independent Board of Directors.
 Among the requirements stipulated by the boards of these companies with respect to the investment teams at Bellevue Group that have been retained by these companies was the establishment of long-term incentive plans that are in alignment with the expectations and interests of the shareholders of the investment companies.

-Team members in the operating units who provide services related to mandates from the listed investment companies participate in employee stock ownership plans that have been set up in conjunction with the asset management mandates of BB Biotech AG and BB Healthcare Trust.
-Within the scope of these plans, some of the members of the Group Executive Board are entitled to receive a maximum number of shares in BB Biotech AG and/or BB Healthcare Trust.
+Team members in the operating units who provide services related to mandates from the listed investment companies participate in employee stock ownership plans that have been set up in conjunction with the asset management mandates of BB Biotech AG and Bellevue Healthcare Trust.
+Within the scope of these plans, some of the members of the Group Executive Board can be entitled to receive a maximum number of shares in BB Biotech AG and/or Bellevue Healthcare Trust.
 The actual number of shares awarded depends on various conditions.
 Awarded shares are subject to a three-year vesting period beginning on the date of grant.
 In addition, the actual number of shares distributed will depend on the achievement of certain performance targets over the subsequent three fiscal years in connection with the respective investment mandates.
 The maximum number of shares will be distributed only if the absolute performance of the respective mandates during the subsequent three years exceeds the mark of 10% p.a. and the relative performance of the respective mandates is better than that of the relevant indexes.
 There could be no entitlement to the maximum number of shares if the absolute performance of the respective investment mandates during the three-year period is less than 5% p.a. and does not exceed the performance of at least one of the relevant indexes.

 The long-term incentive plans in place at the investment companies are treated as long-term variable compensation.